-Graph 1: Visual representation of the actual and predicted prices of Sesamum in Andhra Pradesh using the ARIMA+ELM Model.
+Figure 1: Visual representation of the actual and predicted prices of Sesamum in Andhra Pradesh using the ARIMA+ELM Model.

 Conclusion

-This research highlights the advantages of hybrid forecasting models, specifically the combination of ARIMA and ELM, in predicting the fluctuating prices of sesame in Andhra Pradesh.
-Our thorough analysis indicates that merging ARIMA’s capability to model linear trends with ELM’s strength in addressing nonlinear dynamics significantly enhances forecasting precision.
+This research highlighted the advantages of hybrid forecasting models, specifically the combination of ARIMA and ELM, in predicting the fluctuating prices of sesame in Andhra Pradesh.
+Our thorough analysis indicated that merging ARIMA’s capability to model linear trends with ELM’s strength in addressing nonlinear dynamics significantly enhances forecasting precision.
 The ARIMA + ELM model consistently outperformed others, achieving reliable RMSE and MAPE results for both training and testing datasets, demonstrating its effectiveness in capturing both long-term trends and short-term variations.

 The findings also indicated that standalone approaches like ARIMA and ANN fell short in effectively representing the complexities and volatility present in agricultural price data.
 While hybrid models such as ARIMA + ANN and machine learning methods like SVR showed some improvement, they did not exceed the performance of the ARIMA + ELM combination.